libgeos/geos/README.md

 GEOS -- Geometry Engine, Open Source
 ====================================

-GEOS is a C++11 library for performing operations on two-dimensional vector geometries.
+GEOS is a C++ library for performing operations on two-dimensional vector geometries.
 It is primarily a port of the [JTS Topology Suite](https://github.com/locationtech/jts) Java library.
 It provides many of the algorithms used by [PostGIS](http://www.postgis.net/), the [Shapely](https://pypi.org/project/Shapely/) package for Python, the [sf](https://github.com/r-spatial/sf) package for R, and others.

-More information is available the [project homepage](https://trac.osgeo.org/geos).
+More information is available the [project homepage](https://libgeos.org).

-The official Git repository is at [OSGEO Gitea](https://git.osgeo.org/gitea/geos).
+The official Git repository is at [GitHub](https://github.com/libgeos/geos).

 ## Build status